 The students will be provided with practice slabs before creating their final piece which will be teleported back to our studio to be dried, glazed and fired, then returned to the school.
 The piece will become a keepsake of the child’s experiences in your school.

 State Funded Grants: Robert Rossel has one of the most robust Artist In Residence programs in the state of New Hampshire.
 With the ability to provide a range of programs depending on budget, school resources and curriculum your students will have a unique opportunity to work with a professional artist who has been a part of the State Council on the Arts for over eight years.
-Robert has left life-long impressions with over 30,000 children and teachers in more than one hundred schools.
+Robert has left life-long impressions with over 30,000 children and teachers in dozens of school across New England.

 Frequently Asked Questions